odu-cs625-datavis/github-classroom-for-students/README.md

 This is a guide for students to setup Git and GitHub for use with GitHub Classroom.
 We use RStudio in our class, so we will give instructions on how to use RStudio to setup Git locally.
 <!-- However, this is not necessary. -->

 **MCW Note:** These instructions were originally generated Jacob Fiksel (@jfiksel), so many of the images and examples will refer to his course.
-I've made some minor changes (check the commit log), but for the most part following these instructions will get you setup with GitHub and RStudio for use in our ODU CS 625 course.
-And mainly, where you see 'advanced-biostatistics-lab-fall-2017', just replace that with 'cs625-fall-2019'.
+I've made some minor changes, but for the most part following these instructions will get you setup with GitHub and RStudio for use in our ODU CS 625 course.
+Mainly where you see *advanced-biostatistics-lab-fall-2017*, just replace that with *cs625-fall-2019*.

 ### Steps for getting setup with GitHub
 1. Register for account on GitHub (https://github.com/).
 We recommend using a username that incorporates your name (jfiksel, weiglemc)